Pochettino still "fully behind" Tottenham squad after fourth defeat of 2019-20 at Liverpool | Goal.com

 Pochettino felt the late penalty call was a little harsh on his side, who end the weekend in 11th place, eight points outside of the top four.

-"I don't want to complain - I need to accept the decision of the referee and the VAR," he said at his post-match news conference.
+"I don't want to complain - I need to accept the decision of the referee and the VAR," he added.
 "Technically maybe it's a penalty because there's some contact.
 But to be honest, the ball is going away.

 FULL-TIME: Liverpool break our resistance in the second half to take the three points at Anfield.— Tottenham Hotspur (@SpursOfficial) October 27, 2019